diginsight/telemetry/README.md

 # Previous versions of diginsight
 > __diginsight v3 is now available__<br>
-> the following article describes improvements of diginsight v3 over the previous version [Introduction to Diginsight v3](<articles/10.
+> the following article describes improvements of diginsight v3 over the previous version.
+[Introduction to Diginsight v3](<articles/10.
 Introduction to Diginsight v3/Introduction to Diginsight v3.md>).<br>
+> Features such as __old frameworks support (eg. .Net Framework 4.5+)__ or __observability for startup and static sections__ may still have limited support on Diginsight v3.<br>
+> In these cases the developer may decide to keep the old model.<br>
+> Diginsight v2 will not be discontinued until feature parity is reached.<br>
 > Documentation about v2 packages is still available here [Diginsight v2 documentation](<articles/v2/README.md>).<br>

 <br>